-- O Frequently update the operating system (e.g., Windows) and web browsers (e.g., Internet Explorer, firefox, chrome) on your device. - O Install anti-virus software and always keep the virus definition files up to date.
+- Frequently update the operating system (e.g., Windows) and web browsers (e.g., Microsoft Edge, firefox, chrome) on your device. - $\bigcirc$ Install anti-virus software and always keep definition files up to date.

-Before you use any computers or networks on campus, be aware of the guidelines for use!
+Before you use any computers or networks on campus, be aware of the rules for use!

-When you use the University of Tsukuba Information System (networks, computers, etc.), there are guidelines that you must follow.
-Please check, confirm and follow these guidelines.
-They can be viewed from the oncampus network at this site:
+When you use the University of Tsukuba Information System (networks, computers, etc.), there are rules that you must follow.
+Please check, confirm and follow these rules.
+Acquire the correct knowledge and utilize the university's information system with peace of mind and safety.